-Subject indexes are even more problematic because the major thesaurii tend to use the terms "Gender minorities" and "Sexual behaviour".
+Subject indexes are even more problematic because the major thesauri tend to use the terms "Gender minorities" and "Sexual behaviour".
 Using these subject index terms may uncover additional materials.
-Unfortunately, according to the Unesco Thesaurii the concept of "lesbian" does not exist!
+Unfortunately, according to the Unesco Thesauri the concept of "lesbian" does not exist!

 For further advice, including a useful glossary, suggested search terms and